MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn to use the Class Library to separate the logic from the app and understand how DLLs can make your code flexible and efficient.

     Also, you will learn how Dependency Management is handled and how to add the DLL to the app.

  - **Demo 11: Amend the Console App to use the API.**

     In this demo you will learn to use the Class Library to separate the logic from the app and understand how DLLs can improve your app.

     Also, you will learn Dependency Management is handled and how to add the DLL to the app.

  - **Demo 12: Amend the Desktop App to use the API.**

     In this demo you will learn to use the Class Library to separate the logic from the app and understand how DLLs can improve your app.

     Also, you will learn Dependency Management is handled and how to add the DLL to the app.

  - **Demo 13: Create another API that consumes the 1st API.**

     In this demo you will learn how to Create a 2nd API app and understand how to call the 1st API from the 2nd API.

     Also, you will learn how Modern Software Architecture can make improve your code by introducing modularization versus old monolithic application.

  - **Demo 14: Examine Several API requests and well form the JSON return.**

-    In this demo you will learn and understand how to make several API calls at once Also, you will learn the way to return the API in JSON form.
+    In this demo you will learn and understand how to make several API calls at once.

+    Also, you will learn the way to return the API in JSON form.

  - **Demo 15: Package API and Deploy it to local IIS and expose to public.**